eikehmueller/ma32070/lectures/Notes.md

 Of the $81\times 81 = 6561$ entries of this matrix, only $n_{\text{nz}}=497$ or $7.6\%$ are nonzero, which corresponds to an average number of around $\overline{n}_{\text{nz}} = 6.14$ nonzeros per row.
 For large $n$, the number of non-zeros per row will remain roughly the same, leading to an even poorer fill-ratio.

 Clearly, it is very inefficient to store all these zero entries if only $\mathcal{O}(n)$ entries are in fact required to encode the data stored in the matrix.
+We therefore introduce a storage format which is more suitable for matrices like this.

 ## Compressed Sparse Row storage
 A matrix $A$ with $n_{\text{nz}}\ll n$ nonzero entries is often called *sparse*.
 To store sparse matrices, we can proceed as follows:

 1. Store all non-zero entries in a long array $V$ of length $n_{\text{nz}}$, going throw the matrix row by row
-2. For each non-zero entry also store the column index in an array $J$ of the same length
+2. For each non-zero entry also store the corresponding column index in an array $J$ of the same length

 We could now also store the corresponding row-indices in an array $I$ of the same length.
 With this, it would then be possible to reconstruct all non-zero entries of $A$: